-In 1993 a new business, GFDE Ltd a sort of co-operative, was set up to run the Grimsby Fish Market and the fish docks.
+In 1993 a new business, GFDE Ltd a sort of co-operative, was set up to run the in a pallet making yard, packing frozen Grimsby Fish Market and the fish docks.
 I was on the Board representing the Fish Merchants Association.
 In 2001 the then